kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 ---

-I want your fingers between their lips.
+I want your fingers between their lips
-I want your thigh pressed to their vow.
+I want your thigh pressed to their vow
-I want your tongue in their silence.
+I want your tongue in their silence
-I want to show them what they forgot.
+I want to show them what they forgot
-I want to make the chant into a scream.
+I want to make the chant into a scream
 I want to say my name through your body—
 I want I want I want—